code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/linux-file-system-tree.md

 * Some Linux distros use `/tmp` as a simple mount point that loads its contents in RAM.
 Thus, large files can harm the system through RAM exhaustion.

 ---

+## `/boot`

+### `vmlinuz` (Virtual Machine Linux Zipped)
+The compressed Linux kernel

+### `initramfs` (Initial RAM File System)
+* The initial RAM filesystem, which is mounted before the real root filesystem becomes available.
+* Sometimes called `initrd` for “initial ram disk”.
+This is older.
+* Stores data used before the kernel begins executing user-mode programs.
+* The following two files are used for info and debugging:
+   1. `config` (Used to configure the kernel compilation)
+   2. `System.map` (Kernel symbol table, used for debugging)
+* In older UNIX machines, all these files appeared in `/`.

+---